CSCI-4611-Spring-2024/Assignments/Assignment-1/README.md

 #### Part 7: Build and Deploy

-- Build and deploy your project to GitHub Pages using the steps described below.
+- To complete the submission, you will need to update your `README.md` file, then build and deploy your project to GitHub Pages as described below.
 (1)

 ## Wizard Bonus Challenge